johnsaviy/DevOps-Project-/project15.md

-Now I have just created a secured, scalable and cost-effective infrastructure to host 2 enterprise websites using various Cloud services from AWS.
+<b>Now I have just created a secured, scalable and cost-effective infrastructure to host 2 enterprise websites using various Cloud services from AWS.<b>